Why do owners of residences or commercial establishment prefer Vinyl flooring, whether vinyl sheet flooring or LVT tiles?

-However most baseboards in the market do not share the same positive advantages of Vinyl Flooring they are used with.
+However most baseboards in the market do not share the same positive advantages of the vinyl floor tiles they are used along with.
 Vinyl (PVC) baseboards do not have the structural rigidity needed and wooden base boards are not resilient – they are not water resistant for instance.
-Santa Luzia baseboards are the perfect solution for vinyl flooring.
+Santa Luzia baseboards are the perfect match for vinyl flooring.
 Here is why

 If you are installing Vinyl flooring in bathrooms, Polystyrene is clearly the best kind of Baseboard or Moulding.
 Santa Luzia is the leader in Polystyrene mouldings and baseboards.

 With its introduction in October 2006, luxury vinyl flooring reinvented vinyl flooring, and manufacturers quickly began positioning it as a viable flooring material for homeowners who are well-educated about flooring.
 It is also seen as an initiative to capture the urban market-condominium dwellers who are loath to install solid hardwood due to cost, or who may be prevented from this by HOA covenants.

 LVT differs from Vinyl in some important ways.
 LVT Simulates natural materials.
 Luxury vinyl flooring takes on one of two forms.
 Either it simulates stone (slate, travertine, marble, etc.) or it simulates wood (teak, maple, oak, walnut, and pine).
 (Traditional vinyl flooring sometimes imitates natural materials and sometimes does not.)